crewlinker/protoc-gen-dynamodb/README.md

       the rest of the item from the database.
 - [ ] COULD add option to "skip unsupported" instead of error (but why not just "ignore" the field?)
 - [ ] COULD make it configurable on how to handle nil/empty fields like stdlib json package
+- [ ] COULD support pk/sk options for fields that are message types, as long as the message has textencoding interface of some sort
 - [ ] COULD allow customizing the encoder/decoder options
   - make sure that logic applies to both marshalling, and unmarshalling (new test case)
 - [ ] COULD improve usability of FieldMask encoding, instead of slice of strings of the field names in